Devjosef/S.I.R.I.U.S./CONTRIBUTING.md

 # Contributing to S.I.R.I.U.S.

 Thank you for your interest in contributing!
-S.I.R.I.U.S. is an open source, privacy-first AI assistant, and we welcome your ideas, bug reports, and code.
+S.I.R.I.U.S. is an open source research project, mainly focusing on privacy & personal assistance.

 ## How to Contribute